Material Topics

 Management Level

-• Monitor and audit integrity and accuracy of information
+• Monitor and verify accuracy and precision

-• Corporate Risk Management
+• Corporate Department

 Operation Level